 If the grievance is not resolved at Step 1, the Union may move it to Step 2 by filing the written grievance, including a copy of the Step 1 decision, with the dean, director or designee, with a copy to Human Resource Services within fourteen (14) days of the Union's receipt of the Step 1 decision.
 Human Resource Services will designate the appropriate dean or director who will hear the grievance at Step 2.
-The designee will meet in person or confer by telephone with a union steward or staff representative and the grievant within fourteen (14) days after the meeting.
+The designee will meet in person or confer by telephone with a union steward or staff representative and the grievant within fourteen (14) days of receipt of the appeal, and will respond in writing to the Union within fourteen (14) days after the meeting.